vittorioPiotti/PathGraph-JavaFX/README.md

 >  * **Cannot** to know during on click callback on element the selected edge or node
 >  * **Cannot** to use the selcted edge or node to make custom callbacks
 >
-> Bugs wil be fixed with new callbacks managing system in next update
+> Bugs will be fixed with new callbacks managing system in next update
 >
 > _Working on 1.0.3_